Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-Later, the Maker notices that the offer has gone through, despite being canceled:
+Later, the Maker notices that the offer has gone through, despite having been canceled:

 ```bash
 (venv) PS $ chia wallet show